Moroccan mafia: Organized crime structures

-The Rif region has been the most neglected area in all of Morocco for an excessive time, which resulted in extreme marginalisation and poverty.
+Northern Morocco has been the most neglected area in all of Morocco for an excessive time, which resulted in extreme marginalisation and poverty.
 Its traditional clan society has a culture of patronage and armed self-defence, combined with a sense of honour and heightened pride.
 As a result of this, individuals suspected of criminal activity could integrate very easily into the socio-economical aspect of this society.
 The functioning structures of the Moroccan mafia is through a family or clan.
 The clan structures are organised around members of the same family, or individuals from a common region.
 This also applies to individuals who were born on European soil.
-The drug trade in the mountainous Rif area is in the hands of a few Moroccan families who operate like Corsican, Calabrian or Sicilian Mafia organisations.
+The drug trade in the mountainous jbala area is in the hands of a few Moroccan families who operate like Corsican, Calabrian or Sicilian Mafia organisations.
 They avoid public appearance and they live by a code of zwijgplicht.
 In other words, the omertà, or a code of honour and silence.
 These families live extremely reticent and communicate in a Berber language that Western Police forces do not master.
 Each organisation has a mega-structured hierarchy, including a right-hand man, warrant officers, logisticians, informants, lookouts, hitmen, corrupted police officers and lawyers.

-Around 80% of all the hashish that is consumed in Europe originates in the mountainous Rif region of northern Morocco.
+Around 80% of all the hashish that is consumed in Europe originates in the mountainous Jbala region of northern Morocco.
 This rebellious region is considered to be a lawless area that is very difficult to access and deemed to be dangerous.
 For centuries, this area was a cultivating hub for hashish, which later on became the largest exporter of cannabis in the world.
 A strong taboo evolves around the topic of cannabis culture in Morocco, due to the fear of being killed by Moroccan families who practice the omertà to avoid being sentenced by the Moroccan state.
 This criminal society is accustomed to money laundering, weapon trafficking and finding hideouts from Gibraltar to Amsterdam, through major metropolitan areas like Paris and Brussels.
 Later on, it also became clear that this was a contributing factor in nesting terrorist cells.
 Police forces in Europe, and more particularly that of Molenbeek-Saint-Jean were aware of this but did not act on it to buy social peace with immigrant youths.

 Criminal networks often launder their money in Morocco, southern Spain or Dubai.
 This illegal money often circulates through the Hawala system, a parallel banking system of Arab origin that is often used by organised crime syndicates.
-Interpol also mentioned that the Moroccan mafia has a major involvement in the synthetic drug market, particularly in the manufacturing of these drugs, as well as playing an important role in the trafficking of cannabis (hashish) from the Rif region in Morocco.
+Interpol also mentioned that the Moroccan mafia has a major involvement in the synthetic drug market, particularly in the manufacturing of these drugs, as well as playing an important role in the trafficking of cannabis (hashish) from the Jbala region in Morocco.
 In Wouter Laumans's book on the Moroccan mafia, he cites that 80% of northern Morocco is built with illegal money that mostly originates from money laundering.